-It can be tricky to strike the balance between practical and pretty, but there are a few simple tricks I've picked up from styling our new guest house bathroom that I think can help add beauty to any bathroom—no matter the style of it.
+It can be tricky to strike the balance between practical and pretty, but there are a few simple tricks I've picked up from styling our new guest house bathroom that I think can help add beauty to any bathroom.

 When I was designing our guest house bathroom, I was drawn to inspiration photos with stunning vintage wood vanities.
 Alas, our budget didn't stretch that far, and we had to go for something more basic and cost-effective.
 However, I realized that by using wood accessories, I was incorporating the same tones into my color palette and it was a good compromise for getting the look that I wanted.
-It can be as simple as adding a wooden step stool for the the kiddos to use, or a wooden candlestick on the vanity.
+It can be as simple as adding a wooden step stool for the the kiddos to use, or a teak bath mat outside the shower.

-An even thriftier way to instantly elevate the style impact of a bathroom is to add some green—either a houseplant, or a vase with cut greenery on the vanity (or both!)
-Eucalyptus is my personal favorite (thanks Trader Joe's).
+An even simpler way to incorporate natural elements into your bathroom and instantly elevate the style impact is with greenery—either a hanging plant (a pothos is a great option!) or a vase with cut greenery (eucalyptus is my personal favorite—thanks Trader Joe's).

-There is something about these natural elements that will work in just about any bathroom—it's the perfect way to add depth and texture to a space.
+There is something about these natural accents that will work in just about any bathroom—it's the perfect way to add depth and texture to a space.

 Linens are a great way to add your own personal mark to a bathroom.
-Whether you are keeping it simple with elegant neutrals, or whether you are drawn to bolder choices, textiles instantly make a bathroom feel more styled.
+Whether you are keeping it simple with elegant neutrals, or you are drawn to bolder choices, the right linens for the space instantly make a bathroom feel more styled.

 Everyone needs storage for toilet paper, towels and q-tips—so why not make it part of the design of the room?
-Baskets are the obvious choice here, and I use them in all of our bathrooms.
+Baskets are the obvious choice here, and I use them in all of our bathrooms for storing everyday essentials.

 You can also use pretty trays, jars and trinket dishes to corral items together.

-Our neighbor gifted us with some vintage photographs of Queen Elizabeth soon after we moved into our home, and I decided to hang them up in our guest house bathroom as a quirky reminder of our native land!
+Our neighbor gifted us with some vintage photographs of Queen Elizabeth soon after we moved into our home, and I plan to hang them up in our guest house bathroom as a quirky reminder of our homeland!